Virtual Grandparenting 101

 Few grandparents are lucky enough to live in the same region as their children.
-Even outside of Corona time, we live either in Connecticut, in the US, or in Orvieto, in Italy, while our son lives in Slovenia.
+Even outside of Corona time, we live in Connecticut, in the US, or in Orvieto, Italy, while our son lives in Slovenia.
 It’s either a 7-hour flight or a 7-hour drive to visit our granddaughters, aged 5 and 7, and their parents.
-But during the pandemic, this sense of isolation for an indefinite period of time made us look to alternative ways to feel a presence in the lives of our grandchildren.
+But during the pandemic, this sense of isolation for an indefinite period of time made us look for alternative ways to connect with our grandchildren.

 Long-Distance Lessons